 If the text that appears in your web address can be controlled, then it should be controlled.

-- Use keyword specific text within each web address and separate words with hyphens (not underscores).
-Remember, as with any opportunity to use keywords, don’t overuse it.
+- Use keyword-specific text within each web address and separate words with hyphens (not underscores).
+Remember, as with any opportunity to use keywords, don’t overuse them.

 - My recommendation is to create a web address that is similar to the HTML title of the web page, concatenated a bit to limit character length.
 A longer string of characters in a web address is less friendly from a user perspective (have you ever emailed a MapQuest link?) and can run a greater risk of breaking, either through copying, typing, or other random errors when distributed.

 - When considering the folder structure, it’s best to limit the number of sub-directories whenever possible.
 It’s debatable whether greater than 4 apparent sub-directories in a website will cause issues with a search engine’s ability to crawl the deeper pages.
 Whether or not that idea is accurate, if it’s possible to avoid extended sub-directories, I would do that.

 - Make certain that either the “non-www” versions of web pages 301 redirect to the “www” versions or vice versa.
 Having duplicate versions of the web address can impact the value of inbound links (for example, different sites link to both the www and non-www versions)

 - Avoid the use of session variables or session tracking directly attached to the web address.
 While Googlebot and other search engine crawlers are not supposed to see these variables, they can be captured in user bookmarks or scraped material – which could potentially add confusion in indexing (although I just heard – from Google Product Management – that this is resolved at the indexing level).

 Miscellaneous Technical Requirements

 - Take advantage of a Robots.txt file to let search engines know what files and folders should not be indexed for search.